UTEP-Parallel-Computing/parallel-computing-matrix-multiply-dapn09/ReadMe.md

 ![runtime](runtimes.png)

 ##### Plot analysis & cpuInfoDump.sh
-It can be seen on the runtimes plot, that the running time of the algorithm is halved by doubling the number of threads from 1, to 2 and then 4.
-However, we can observe that for a thread number greater than 4 the running times do not significantly decrease, not only that, they even increase a little bit.
-This can be explained perhaps by looking at the output of `cpuInfoDump.sh`:
+It can be seen on the runtimes plot, that the running time of the algorithm is halved by doubling the number of threads from 1, to 2 and then halved again for 4 cores.
+However, we can observe that for a thread number greater than 4 the running times do not significantly decrease and even increase a little bit.
+Perhaps this can be explained by looking at the output of `cpuInfoDump.sh`:
 ```
 model name      : Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz
       4      36     216